Employer of Record in Indonesia

 - Law No. 40 of 2004 on the National Social Security System: This is the framework law for all social security programs in Indonesia.

-- Law No. 11 of 2020 (Omnibus Law): The Omnibus law is a recent reform that was designed to regulate the business climate affecting various aspects of labor regulations.
+- Law No. 6 of 2023 (Job Creation Law): The Job Creation Law is a reform that regulates the business climate affecting various aspects of labor regulations.

 Employment Contracts

-The Indonesian labor law uses two major types of employment contracts:
+Indonesian labor law recognizes two types of employment contracts.

-- Permanent Employment Contracts (PKWTT – Perjanjian Kerja Waktu Tidak Tertentu): This type of employment contract has no specified end date but includes a probation period of up to 3 months.
-It provides greater job security and benefits for employees, and the termination requirements are more complex.
+- A Permanent Employment Contract (PKWTT) has no specified end date and may include a probation period of up to 3 months.
+It provides greater job security and benefits, and termination requirements are more involved compared to fixed-term arrangements.

 All employment contracts must be written in the Indonesian language because the Indonesian version is legally relevant if disputes ever happen in the future.